19 Oct Hire Remote Talent Quickly with These Tips!

 It’s hard to know for sure whether a candidate will meet your expectations through the course of an interview.
 When you have a small list of names remaining, give them a work sample to see how they’d handle it.
 Give all the candidates the same assignment, with the same parameters, and see how they do.
 It’s inevitable someone will separate themselves from the group in terms of completing the task to your satisfaction.

 When you’re hiring someone for a remote position, you’ve got a bigger, deeper pool in which to search.
-That brings with it great opportunity for finding exactly the kind of talent you’re looking for — you just have to move quickly to find them before they get picked up by another company.
+That brings with it a great opportunity for finding exactly the kind of talent you’re looking for — you just have to move quickly to find them before they get picked up by another company.

 Find Your Next Great Hire